lilbanky10/my-first-project/README.md

-# my-first-project
+# betcode
 project
-# Your Website Name
+# betcode

-Welcome to the repository for [Your Website Name].
+Welcome to the repository for [betcode].
 This project serves as the source code for my personal website hosted on GitHub Pages.

-## Description
+## betting platform

-[Your Website Name] is a [brief description of your website, e.g., personal portfolio, blog, online resume, etc.].
+[betcode] is a [betting platform ].
 It is designed to showcase my work, share my thoughts, and provide information about me.

-## Website URL
+## betcode.com

 You can access the live website at the following URL:
 [https://your-username.github.io/your-website-repo/](https://your-username.github.io/your-website-repo/)

-## Features
+## how to make money with sport

 - [List key features and functionalities of your website.]

-## Getting Started
+## Ge

 To set up and run this website locally, follow these steps: